Is the AIP diet the one thing you are missing from finally taking control of your autoimmune disease?

 Most people if they follow the outline listed above AND get tested for food sensitivities (listed below) will notice a significant improvement in their symptoms.

 #2.
 Get tested for food sensitivities & for gluten antibodies

 Another step I often see missed by patients is the testing for food sensitivities.

-Undiagnosed or missed food sensitivities can promote chronic low-grade inflammation in the GI tract which can increase permeability leading to leaky gut and increasing your risk of developing autoimmunity through molecular mimicry.
+Undiagnosed or missed food sensitivities can promote chronic low-grade inflammation in the GI tract which can increase permeability leading to a leaky gut and increasing your risk of developing autoimmunity through molecular mimicry.